NaimAyat/UCLA_CS131/Reading1.md

 ### 11.3: Data Constructors with Parameters
 * You can add a parameter to a data constructor by adding the keyword `of` followed by the type of the parameter.
 For example: `type exint = Value of int | PlusInf | MinusInf;;`
   * Means that `Value` will contain an `int`, which is to be given as a parameter to the data constructor, like `Value 3`
+### 11.4 Type Constructors with Parameters
+* The type constructor for a `type` definition can have parameters too.
+The result is a polymorphic type constructor.
+For example, here is the `option` type constructor, which is predefined: `type 'a option = NONE | SOME of 'a;`
+  * The type constructor is named `option`.
+It takes a type `'a` as a parameter.
+The data constructors are `NONE` and `SOME`.
+The `SOME` constructor takes a parameter of type `'a`.